 An alternative to the use of these negative signals for 'bad' food is using positive signals to encourage the choice of 'good' foods.
 Can associating healthy food with positive emotion improve the health profile of our food choices?
-While the negative signals are the domain of legislators and regulators, associating products with positive emotion is the everyday business of the food marketing industry, and it makes a good deal of bubble-and-squeak, roly-poly pudding or spotted dick, and the Italian names for pasta shapes, such as 'butterflies' (farfalle), 'spindles' (fusilli), 'little worms' (vermicelli) and 'little string' (spaghetti).
+While the negative signals are the domain of legislators and regulators, associating products with positive emotion is the everyday business of the food marketing industry, and it makes a good deal of sense to harness their behaviour-change expertise to improve our collective diet.